chrisumphlett/zdeskR/README.md

 * `get_users()`.
 Returns all the users registered in your Zendesk organization.
 Can set a start page not equal to one to pull more recent users.
 * `get_custom_fields()`.
 Returns all the system and custom fields available for the tickets in your Zendesk organization.
 * `get_tickets_comments()`.
 Returns all comments in a conversation for a given ticket id.
+* `get_satisfaction_ratings()`.
+Returns answers to satisfaction surveys (or identifies those who didn't take it, or weren't offered it) for tickets in your Zendesk organization.
+This is the legacy CSAT endpoint (as of 2025-06-11) not the new surveys endpoint.
+* `ticket_search()`.
+Returns tickets that match a search query using the Zendesk search API.
+Zendesk has its own query syntax for this, which is documented in the [Zendesk documentation](https://developer.zendesk.com/documentation/api-basics/working-with-data/searching-with-the-zendesk-api/).
+Using an LLM can be helpful to write these queries.
+The function handles URL encoding.

 ### Using get_custom_fields() along with get_tickets()